ankitects/anki-manual/searching.md

 find note types with note type id 123

 Note and card IDs can be found in the [card info](stats.md) dialog in the browser.
-Note type IDs can be found by clicking on a note type in the Browse screen.
 These searches may also be helpful when doing add-on development or otherwise working closely with the database.

 Object IDs will not work in the mobile clients, and are not intended to